Why The Harvard Housing Lottery Might Not Be Random

 These results may put to bed rumors that Faculty Deans (previously known as House Masters) in each upperclassmen House have the ability to “select” freshmen of choice who may have legacies in a certain House.

+We also considered other factors like race.
 While we asked about the race of respondents on our survey, the relatively few number of respondents in each House makes it difficult to determine any significant trends, as differences could be entirely a result of nonresponse bias.

-A Dingman Non-Denial?
+A Dingman non-denial?

 A Housing Day 2017 video released by campus group On Harvard Time features Dean of Freshmen Tom Dingman, who when asked whether House placements are truly random, responds: